Vietnam.vn - Nền tảng quảng bá Việt Nam

 It must be said that Ta Rut is not only a safe base, but also a place with quite beautiful scenery, especially the Ta Rut River which is both beautiful and has a lot of shrimp and fish.
 Here, every afternoon after returning from farming, we often gather to bathe and meet with each other among the Provincial Party Committee's Committees to listen to and exchange information about the war situation in the delta.

 Time passed by, I welcomed another spring in the mountains and forests of the West - the spring of Nham Ty in 1972, this was the 8th year I had to celebrate Tet away from home.
-Even though it was Tet in the forest, there were still two great joys, which were improved material conditions, there was also pork, chicken; there was river fish, bamboo shoots stewed with pig's feet, there was banh tet wrapped in upland sticky rice and there was also doac wine of the Pako ethnic group...
+Even though it was Tet in the forest, there were still two great joys: the material things had improved, there was pork and chicken; there was river fish, bamboo shoots stewed with pig's feet, there was banh tet wrapped in sticky rice and there was also doac wine of the Pako ethnic group...

-As for the spirit, this is the spring of “attack and uprising” so everyone is full of enthusiasm.
-About 10 days after Tet, the agency organized a farewell party for Mr. Nguyen Van Luong, Member of the Provincial Party Committee Standing Committee, Head of the Propaganda Department to the Delta.
+As for the spirit, this is the spring of "attack and uprising" so everyone is full of enthusiasm.
+About 10 days after Tet, the organization organized a farewell party for Mr. Nguyen Van Luong, member of the Provincial Party Standing Committee, Head of the Propaganda Department for the Delta.
 Also returning to the Delta this time were Mr. Thi Huong, Vu Cuong and some comrades from the departments.

 By April 2, 1972, Gio Linh and Cam Lo districts were completely liberated, we were ordered to move to HC2 (Rear Base 2) in Ba Long.
 Before moving to Ba Long, Mr. Ho Nhu Y told me to meet Mr. Dung, the typist and warehouse keeper, to exchange the Zennit camera for a new Pratica and 3 rolls of film.
 Hearing that, Mr. Cuong, the Chief of Office, told me: "Returning to Ba Long means returning to the war zone, the resistance capital of Quang Tri during the anti-French period.
 Returning there, the mountains and rivers are very beautiful, you can freely compose, take photos, and write poems."